AMP experimental components are released features not yet ready for wide use, so they are protected by an experimental status.

 - test and play with new features not yet available to all users.

-- use in Q&A to ensure that your site is compatible with the next version of AMP.
+- use in quality assurance (QA) to ensure that your site is compatible with the next version of AMP.

 If you find an issue that appears to only occur in the Dev Channel version of AMP, file an issue with a description of the problem.
 Always include a URL to a page that reproduces the issue.